-We seek original Science Fiction stories, art, and games to publish in Ares Magazine.
-Our primary interest is in action- and adventure-oriented stories in the genres below.
+We seek original fiction, non-fiction, art, and games to publish in Ares Magazine.
+Our primary interest is in action- and adventure-oriented stories in the Preferred Genres, below.

 - Science Fiction

 - Alternative History

 We have temporarily suspended accepting any new fiction submissions.
 Our database is so full of amazing stories, it just can’t eat another bite.
 We will notify the planet when we’ve cleared out our backlog and can again accept new fiction submissions.
 We are still taking game, article, interview, and art submissions.
 Please direct all of these to email@example.com.